grundprinzip/sublime-dblp/README.md

 # DBLP Search for Sublime

-This plugin for SublimeText 2 is a small extension to working with  LaTeX documents.
+This plugin for SublimeText 2 is a small extension for working with  LaTeX documents.
 It allows you to define a query to DBLP and will present  you with a list of matching papers.
 Selecting a paper will insert the necessary DBLP citation key.